-TransGrid considers this a 'reliability corrective action' under the RIT-T as the proposed investment is for the purpose of meeting service standards linked to applicable regulatory instruments.
-Overall, TransGrid consider that the option proposed in this PSCR will enable TransGrid to appropriately manage the bushfire and safety risks associated with Line 8 going forward.
+TransGrid therefore considers this a 'reliability corrective action' under the RIT-T as the proposed investment is for the purpose of meeting service standards linked to applicable regulatory instruments.
+Overall, TransGrid consider that the option proposed in this PSCR will enable TransGrid to appropriately manage the bushfire risks associated with Line 25 & 26 going forward.

-TransGrid considers that refurbishing Line 8 is the only credible network option
+TransGrid considers that refurbishing Lines 25 & 26 is the only credible network option

-TransGrid considers that there is only one feasible option from a technological and project delivery perspective, ie, replacing or refurbishing the identified corroded components in one stage.

-This involves remediation of Line 8, including the replacement of asset components, steelwork and foundation remediation and asbestos paint removal.
-The estimated capital cost of this option is approximately \$6.1 million and it is expected that all works will be completed by 2020/21.
-By undertaking the remediation works, TransGrid anticipates that the life of the asset will be extended by approximately 20 years.
+TransGrid considers that there is only one feasible option from a technological and project delivery perspective.
+This involves refurbishment of Lines 25 & 26 in one stage, including the replacement of asset components, steelwork and foundation remediation and asbestos paint removal using solvents.
+The estimated capital cost of this option is approximately \$6.7 million, and it is expected that all works will be completed in 2021/22.
+By undertaking the refurbishment works, TransGrid anticipates that the life of the asset will be extended by approximately 20 years.

-We have also investigated a range of other potential network options, including, staging the delivery of the remediation work over multiple years, replacing Line 8 and decommissioning the line.
-However, each of these other potential options is considered to be more inferior to the preferred refurbishment option.
-The reason is primarily attributable to the fact that the alternate options cost significantly more, and hence have not been progressed further.
+TransGrid has also investigated a range of other potential network options, including, staging the delivery of the remediation work over multiple years, replacing Lines 25 & 26 and decommissioning the line.
+However, each of these potential options are considered strongly inferior to the refurbishment in a one stage option, primarily due to costing significantly more, and so have not been progressed.

 In addition, while the remediation work is considered the only feasible option from a technological and project delivery perspective, we have investigated alternate timings for delivery.
-This assessment has confirmed that the optimal commissioning is for the project to be completed as soon as possible.
+This assessment has confirmed that the optimal commissioning is as soon as possible.